 Prams & strollers are often as much of a social statement as a place for your child to sit.
 There’s a bit of ‘keeping up with the Joneses’ with other parents and many mums and dads reading will have no doubt analysed other pram purchases while out and about at the park.

 Evidently, a pram or stroller is more than just a cart to push your child around in, it’s also a talking point among parents.
 While it can be an expensive item to purchase, it doesn’t mean it’s not worth investing in one that ticks all your boxes.

-Canstar Blue commissioned I-view to survey 1,300 Australian parents across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased a pram or stroller in the last 3 years – in this case, 885 people.
+Canstar Blue surveyed 1,200 Australian parents of children aged 6 years and under across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased a pram or stroller in the last 3 years – in this case, 760 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Baby Car Seat Reviews & Ratings - March 29th

 You’d be ‘quackers’ to keep rubber ducks and other plastic toys in the bath, according to new research.
 A group of Swiss and US researchers have delved into "the dark side" of rubber ducks and found …– Read more

 Baby Car Seat Reviews & Ratings - March 26th